-Swedish municipalities are not only facing great challenges when it comes to financing, competence provision, an aging population and an increasing stream of refugees.
-They also need to handle falling school achievement among their youth and an increasing number of sick leaves among eldercare employees.
+Swedish municipalities are not only facing great challenges when it comes to financing, competence provision, an ageing population, and integrating refugees.
+They also need to manage falling school achievement and an increasing number of eldercare providers’ taking sick leave.

-Deriving from economic theory the authors contrast the ideal image of municipal governance with empirical evidence on how the Swedish municipal model has been developing.
-Following this is a detailed description of the challenges facing two of the biggest municipal sectors – education and eldercare.
-The report includes suggestions for improving policies on organizational structure, public governance and financing strategies.
+The authors contrast an ideal type of municipal governance, derived from economic theories, with empirical evidence of how the Swedish municipal model has developed.
+Following this analysis is a detailed description of the challenges facing two of the biggest sectors managed by Swedish municipalities – education and eldercare.
+The report includes suggestions for improving policies on organizational structure, public governance, and financing strategies.
 In addition, the authors present four alternative municipal models and discuss their strengths and weaknesses.

 Eva Mörk, Professor of Economics at the Department of Economics and director of Uppsala Center for Fiscal Studies (UCFS), Uppsala University.
-Chairman of the council.
+Chair of the council.

 Lovisa Persson, researcher at the Research Institute of Industrial Economics (IFN).